 Being able to track individual biomolecules and observe them at work is every biochemist’s dream.
 This would enable the scientists to research in detail and better understand the workings of the nanomachines of life, such as ribosomes and DNA polymerases.
 Researchers at the Max Planck Institute for the Science of Light have taken a big step closer to this goal.
 Using an optical microstructure and gold nanoparticles, they have amplified the interaction of light with DNA to the extent that they can now track interactions between individual DNA molecule segments.
 In doing so, they have approached the limits of what is physically possible.
 Their optical biosensor for single unlabelled molecules could also be a breakthrough in the development of biochips: fingernail-size mini-labs in mobile analytical devices could test a drop of blood for multiple diseases simultaneously or facilitate comprehensive environmental analyses with very little sample material.

 Our understanding of fundamental life processes was first made possible by knowledge of how individual biomolecules interact with each other.
 In cells, nanomachines such as ribosomes and DNA polymerases stitch individual molecules together to form complex biological structures such as proteins and DNA molecules, the repositories of genetic information.
-Although it is possible to investigate the interaction of individual molecules with enzymes or ribosomes, the molecules often have to be labelled, for example with fluorescent markers, in order to observe them.
+Although it is possible to investigate the interaction of individual molecules with enzymes or ribosomes, the molecules often have to be labeled, for example with fluorescent markers, in order to observe them.
 However, such labeling is only possible with certain molecules, and it can interfere with the function of the biological nanomachines.
 Although light can be used to detect unlabelled biomolecules, the approach cannot be used to detect single DNA molecules, as the interaction of light waves with the molecule is too weak.

 A team of physicists headed by Frank Vollmer of the Laboratory for Nanophotonics and Biosensors at the Max Planck Institute for the Science of Light has now succeeded in amplifying the interaction of light with DNA molecules to the extent that their photonic biosensor can be used to observe single unlabelled molecules and their interactions.